abrapartners/abra.ai/examples/docker-compose/README.md

 - Community with nginx and https (you can only access the bot via nginx, 443)
 - Pro
 - Pro with nginx
-- Basic installation of botpress with docker.
+- Basic installation of Abra.AI with docker.

 The nginx configuration doesn't include settings for SSL termination, but those are available in the documentation.